FosterSetor9060/alx-react/README.md

 0x05.
 React State
-Front-end Specialization
 Overview
-In the “0x05.
-React State” project, we’ll dive into managing state within React components.
+The “0x05.
+React State” project focuses on managing state within React components.
 Understanding state and its lifecycle is crucial for building interactive and dynamic user interfaces.
 By the end of this project, you’ll be able to explain key concepts related to state, lifecycle, controlled components, and React Hooks.

 Learning Objectives
 By completing this project, you’ll be able to explain the following topics without relying on external resources: